 The university doctor offers consulations by appointment.
 Do you want to make an appointment?

 Fill in the online form 'advice from the company doctor'.
-You'll receive a respons within three workdays.
+You'll receive a response within three working days.

 If you are ill or want to find ways to avoid developing certain symptoms, please discuss the matter first with your supervisor.
-If this doesn’t help, you can make an appointment with your P&O adviser and/or the university doctor.
-The university doctor advises both you and your supervisor.
+If this doesn’t help, you can make an appointment with your HRM adviser and/or the university doctor.
+If the event of absence, the university doctor advises both you and your supervisor.
 You decide together whether to follow the doctor’s advice.

 Tasks of the university doctor